coder/docs/guides/moving-to-v2.md

 coder2 create <workspace-name>

 # Gain SSH access to v2 workspaces
-coder2 config-ssh
+coder2 config-ssh -y

-# Use rsync to copy your home directory into the new workspace
+# Copy your home directory into the new Coder v2 workspace
 rsync \
     --recursive \
     --itemize-changes \